-The Eurisy Members’ Corner will be a series of monthly webinars enabling the exchange of experience and good practice within this network.
+The Eurisy Members’ Corner is a series of monthly webinars enabling the exchange of experience and good practice within this network.

 Eurisy’s community of space organisations includes a diverse range of entities, from agencies boasting a longstanding record of space activities to newly established endeavours looking for opportunities in this vibrant sector.

-Every month one (or more) Eurisy Member will have the opportunity to showcase its activities aimed at advancing the development and uptake of satellite applications, from space policy strategies to specific projects in the field.
+Every month one (or more) Eurisy Member has the opportunity to showcase its activities aimed at advancing the development and uptake of satellite applications, from space policy strategies to specific projects in the field.

 With this new initiative, Eurisy underlines the importance of its Members.
 The Members’ Corner will be a tool to bolster the community of space agencies and organisations committed to bridge space and society.